huma-engineering/huma-docs/data-collection/huma-app/features/managing-your-medications.md

 ---
 **User**: Patient, Helper

-The Huma App not only helps you track and manage your symptoms, but also provides a means to measure these against the medications you are taking.
+The Huma Care App not only helps you track and manage your symptoms, but also provides a means to measure these against the medications you are taking.
 You can follow the medications schedule set for you by your care team and also make changes to it yourself.

 ## How it works